HHY-gigabtye/An-Efficient-Pipelined-and-Double-Issue-MIPS-Processor-Design-with-Verilog-on-FPGA/README.md

 * **Double-Issue Architecture**: Parallel execution paths for arithmetic and memory operations.
 * **5-Stage Pipeline**: Optimized Fetch, Decode, Execute, Memory, and Write-back stages.
 * **Hazard Management**:
 * **Data Forwarding**: Minimizes stalls by routing data directly between stages.
-    * **Dynamic/Static Branch Prediction**: Reduces control hazard penalties.
-* **FPGA Optimized**: Written in synthesizable Verilog, keeping resource utilization and timing in mind.
+* **High Maximun Frequency and low consumption**: The project is able to operate in 166.67 MHz stably and having low power consumption at the same time.

 ## 🏗 System Architecture
 *(建議：在此處插入你的架構圖連結)*